Image from northcarolinahistory.org

 Though the actions helped cut down on the violence, it did not quash it entirely.
 Holden was especially concerned with continued KKK atrocities in Alamance and Caswell counties.
 In the former county, a band of men dragged Wyatt Outlaw, a black councilman and president of the local Union League, from his home and lynched him in February of 1870.
 Three months later, Republican state senator John W. Stephens attended a Democratic Party convention in Caswell County in an attempt to ease tensions by lending his support to the party's conservative candidate for sheriff.
 Instead, the candidate and several other attendees took him to the basement and stabbed him to death.

 Under the Shoffner Act, recently passed by the state legislature, Holden had the power to declare counties to be in insurrection, raise militias to quell the rebellion, and suspend the right of habeas corpus.
-In March of 1870, he declared Alamance County to be in such a state, saying he had waited to see if there would be a public outcry against the KKK but that one never materialized, presumably because people were afraid of reprisal.
+In March of 1870, he declared Alamance County to be in a state of rebellion.
+He said he had waited to see if there would be a public outcry against the KKK but that one never materialized, presumably because people were afraid of reprisal.
 "The laws must be maintained," Holden declared.
 "These laws are all over.
 Every citizen, of whatever party or color, must be absolutely free to express his political opinions, and must be safe in his own house.
 These outrages and these violations of law must and shall cease."
-In June, citing the murder of Stephens and six others in five counties, Holden declared Caswell County to be in insurrection.
+In June, citing the murder of Stephens and six others in five counties, Holden declared Caswell County to be in a state of insurrection as well.

 Holden put the task of raising a militia to Col. George W. Kirk, who commanded Union troops in western North Carolina and eastern Tennessee.
 These troops moved into Alamance and Caswell counties and also posted a presence in Cleveland County, where state KKK leader Plato Durham lived.
 As the troops arrested suspected agitators, some accused Holden of perpetrating the same crime he was purportedly trying to stop.
 With state elections coming up in August, opponents felt the militia troops were terrorizing innocent civilians and trying to intimidate voters.
 There were complaints of brutal behavior by Kirk's troops, including two men who had been hanged by their necks in an effort to get them to divulge information on the Klan.